der-carnivore/BingAds-docs/BingAds/scripts/reference/Stats.md

 ### Returns:
 |Type|Description|
 |-|-
-double|The cost in the default currency of the account.
+double|Cost in the default currency of the account.

 ## <a name="getctr"></a>getCtr
 Returns the calick through rate of the associated entity within the 0..1 range.